-- 1. Funding in the amount of \$40,000 for USAR Radio Replacement to continue participation as a local and regional responder, and in case of declared emergency, a State of Florida Response Asset - 2.
-The Fire Rescue Department, by way of this agreement, will continue to receive equipment, goods, and supplies, and will maintain readiness for emergency response as specified in this Agreement
+a.
+Funding in the amount of \$98,380 for Hazmat Equipment Sustainment, allowing for the purchase of updated equipment and sustainment of current equipment cache.

+The Fire Rescue Department, by way of this agreement, will continue to receive equipment, goods, and supplies, and will maintain readiness for emergency response as specified.